The Australian Peritoneal Dialysis Outcomes and Practice Patterns Study

-Status: Data Analysis underway
+Status: Data Analysis ongoing

 Peritoneal dialysis (PD) is a form of home dialysis that is substantially cheaper and associated with better early survival than standard hospital based haemodialysis.
 Its use in Australia has been severely limited by poor outcomes compared to the rest of the world.
 This international study aims to identify the ‘real world’ PD centre practices that will lead to better outcomes for Australian patients, greater uptake of home dialysis and health savings of tens of millions of dollars annually.
 The study will gather worldwide information relating to PD techniques, complications and outcomes.
 With this knowledge we aim to increase our understanding of the impact of possible changes in approaches to the management of PD.

 Some of the specific aspects of PD care that will be assessed for potential improvements include:

 - Patient training and education

 - Prevention & management of infection

 - Patient support.